apache/incubator-quarks/DEVELOPMENT.md

 It's recommended that developers of Edgent create a new workspace instead of reusing current gradle-based Edgent workspaces.

+## Branches

+The `develop` branch is used for development.
+Jenkins is setup to build this branch and publish internal SNAPSHOT build results to the ASF Nexus SNAPSHOTS Repository (https://repository.apache.org/content/repositories/snapshots).

+The `master` branch contains released code.
+Releases are published to the ASF Nexus Releases Repository (https://repository.apache.org/content/repositories/releases).
+The Releases repository is automatically mirrored to the Maven Central Repository.

 ## Setup

 Once you have forked the repository and created your local clone you need to download